sarbogast/grails-bootstrap-file-upload/README.md

 Description
 ===========
 This plugin integrates the excellent Sebastian Tschan's jquery-file-upload (https://github.com/blueimp/jQuery-File-Upload) into grails 2.0.
-To view a nice demo of Sebastian's work, [http://blueimp.github.com/jQuery-File-Upload/](click here).
+To view a nice demo of Sebastian's work, [click here](http://blueimp.github.com/jQuery-File-Upload/).

 It integrates nicely with Twitter Bootstrap and is completely internationalizable.